-Amazon FreeRTOS is based on the FreeRTOS kernel.
+Amazon FreeRTOS extends the FreeRTOS kernel.
 The FreeRTOS kernel has a 6-15KB memory footprint, making it well-suited for microcontroller-based devices with limited memory and computational power.
 It includes features such as task prioritization, code modularity, and power management that can help ensure an application meets its processing deadlines, the application code is simpler, and the application is power-optimized.
 The latest version of the FreeRTOS kernel (v10) includes string buffers, message buffers, updated API references, and new device support.
 See FreeRTOS.org for more information on the FreeRTOS kernel and microcontroller operating system functionality.

-Local connectivity to an edge device running AWS Greengrass allows Amazon FreeRTOS devices to continue communicating, collecting data, and taking actions without a cloud connection.
+Local connectivity to an edge device running AWS IoT Greengrass allows Amazon FreeRTOS devices to continue communicating, collecting data, and taking actions without a cloud connection.
 Amazon FreeRTOS devices can connect to the local network via Wi-Fi and Ethernet using local connectivity libraries such as Wi-Fi management.
 The Wi-Fi management library implements an abstraction layer for Wi-Fi features such as setup, configuration, provisioning, security, and power management.

-Once Amazon FreeRTOS devices are connected to the local network they can easily connect to a local edge device, like AWS Greengrass Core devices, on the same local network using the Greengrass Discovery API.
-Amazon FreeRTOS makes it easy for devices to initiate the discovery process and to connect to the desired Greengrass Core.
+Once Amazon FreeRTOS devices are connected to the local network they can easily connect to a local edge device, like AWS IoT Greengrass Core devices, on the same local network using the AWS IoT Greengrass Discovery API.
+Amazon FreeRTOS makes it easy for devices to initiate the discovery process and to connect to the desired AWS IoT Greengrass Core.
 Local connectivity enables devices to communicate with each other at the edge, for example a security system in an office building that unlocks the door when you swipe a badge.